 This statement “love the sinner, hate the sin” – or some version of it shows up in my world every couple of days or so.
 Around the blogosphere and in homes, pubs and churches I’ve overheard more than a few toxic conversations between good people that sprout from this rancid soil.

 Bless your hearts, I know y’all mean to be sweet.
 I get it that for many this is meant as a loving statement as you begin to wrestle with the complexities of being Christian and loving your LGBT neighbor.
 Heck for some this is truly a radical pronouncement, really I do get it – but…

-My sins are many; failing to be fully present to my family, treating myself unkindly, abusing my privilege in the world by consuming beyond my fair share, walking past hurting and hungry people as I rush along with a grocery cart spilling over, failing to fulfill commitments to my church and community, holding onto hurts so that they turn fetid with resentment – just to name a few.The list of “sinners” surrounding homosexuals are states of existence that rob both the perpetrator and the victims of their humanity, of life.
-But God’s gift of my sexuality is not equivalent to murder, abuse, life depleting addiction, freedom squashing terrorism or the oppressive sexual slavery of prostitution.
+My sins are many; failing to be fully present to my family, treating myself unkindly, abusing my privilege in the world by consuming beyond my fair share, walking past hurting and hungry people as I rush along with a grocery cart spilling over, failing to fulfill commitments to my church and community, holding onto hurts so that they turn fetid with resentment – just to name a few.The list of “sinners” surrounding homosexuals are labels based on behaviors that rob both the perpetrator and the victims of their humanity, of life.